“Stop it,” the reaper said.

 A door slammed downstairs, and she paused in her pursuit, frowning.
 She thought she’d heard something else.
 A cry?
 The ghoulet scrambled up her bookshelves and grabbed a porcelain cat, hefting it gleefully.
 She touched a bony finger to her lips, and it stared at her, confused.
 A thud, faint through the door, the sound of someone falling on the stairs or crashing into a wall.
 She slipped the latch and eased the door open, letting in the muddy scents of damp and dust and boredom.
 She should move.
 She could afford somewhere nicer on ghoulet nanny wages.

 A cry, bitten off, and she pulled the door wide at the sudden thunder of running feet, flight and pursuit.
-Anna rounded the corner of the stairwell with blood on her cheek, then was jerked backwards, almost out of sight.
+Emma rounded the corner of the stairwell with blood on her cheek, then was jerked backwards, almost out of sight.
 Gertrude stared at the woman’s fingers, clawing at the stained boards, and heard a man snarl something ugly and violent out of sight around the turn of the stairs.
 The fingers vanished, and Gertrude followed, feet bare and silent and fast.

-Anna was pinned to the wall, clawing at the man’s hand on her throat.
+Emma was pinned to the wall, clawing at the man’s hand on her throat.
 Her eyes darted to Gertrude, and she shook her head minutely.
 Don’t.
 He’ll kill you too.

 Gertrude nodded understanding, then spun the scythe with an oddly brutal elegance.
 It whispered through the air, sharp enough to sever a soul from the world, and she brought the blade to a halt resting against his throat.
 He froze.